elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 ### Valuing Forward Contracts

-For all these equations, for the price at t, we can replace T with (T - t).
+For all these equations, T is the time till maturity in years from the present. r is the continuous compounding rate for the period of time.

 When first negotiated, a forward contract is worth 0 because neither party is actually paying for the contract to exist.